-Option Description -bc,build-command <commands></commands> Specify custom build parameters for preparing and building a project.
-For example, to invoke a Gradle build before packaging: -Prelease=true clean customTask build If you use the -bc option, and the build fails, ScanCentral stops working on the build.
+Package Options Description -bc,build-command < commands > Specify custom build parameters for preparing and building a project.
+For example, to invoke a Gradle build before packaging:

+Package Options Description -Prelease=true clean customTask build If you use the -bc option, and the build fails, ScanCentral stops working on the build.
 (Gradle only) If you do not use -bc, the default tasks and targets are invoked.
 If the build fails, ScanCentral SAST displays a warning, but continues.
-You can use this option with Maven, Gradle and MSBuild. -bf,build-file <file></file> Specify the build file if you are not using a default name such as build.gradle or pom.xml. -bt,build-tool <name></name> Specify the build tool name used for the project.
-You cannot use this option with the project. -hv,php-version < version > Specify the PHP version. -o,output <file></file> Specify the output file name.
-The file extension must be .zip.
+You can use this option with Maven, Gradle and MSBuild. -bf,build-file < file > Specify the build file if you are not using a default name such as build.gradle or pom.xml. -bt,build-tool < name > Specify the build tool name used for the project.
+You cannot use this option with the project. -exclude Specify the files or directories (with absolute or relative path, or Ant-style path pattern) to exclude from a package (repeatable). -hv,php-version <version></version> Specify the PHP version. -o,output < file > Specify the output file name.
+The file extension must be .zip. -oss,open-source-scan (Applies only to Fortify on Demand) Used to generate and collect additional files for scanning.
+For details see Fortify on Demand documentation. -pyr,python-requirements <file></file> Specify the Python project requirements file to install and collect dependencies. -pyv,python-virtual-env <directory></directory> Specify the Python virtual environment location. -q,quiet Prevent the printing of stdout from the build execution.

-Option Description -pyr,python-requirements <file></file> Specify the Python project requirements file to install and collect dependencies. -pyv,python-virtual-env <directory></directory> Specify the Python virtual environment location. -q,quiet Prevent the printing of stdout from the build execution. -snm,scan-node-modules Specifies node_modules dependencies in the package.
-If you setscan-node-modules, all third-party library scan results are added to the resulting FPR.
+Package Options Description -snm,scan-node-modules Specifies node_modules dependencies in the package.
+If you setscan-node- modules, all third-party library scan results are added to the resulting FPR.
 Tip: Because including node_modules dependencies in a package does not improve type resolution or dataflow results, and because they degrade translation and scan speed, Fortify recommends that you exclude them from scans.
-By default, node_modules are not applied to a package unless you apply thescan-node-modules option from the command line. -skipBuild Disables the project preparation build step before packaging. -t,include-test Include the test source set (Gradle) or test scope (Maven) to scan (for Java projects only). -yv,python-version <version></version> Specify the Python version to automatically find the installed Python.
+By default, node_modules are not applied to a package unless you apply thescan-node-modules option from the command line. -skipBuild Disables the project preparation build step before packaging. -t,include-test Include the test source set (Gradle) or test scope (Maven) to scan (for Java projects only). -targs,translation-args Fortify Static Code Analyzer translation arguments (repeatable) Takes a single string argument.
+For multiple translation arguments, use multiple -targs options.
+If the translation option has a path parameter that includes a space, enclose the path with single quotes.
+For a list of the Fortify Static Code Analyzer options you can use with the -targs option, see "Options Accepted for -targs (translation-args)" on page 110. -yv,python-version <version></version> Specify the Python version to automatically find the installed Python.
 Allowed values: 2 or 3.
-This flag is ignored if the ScanCentral SAST client is started under a Python virtual environment or if -python-virtual-env is specified.
+This flag is ignored if the ScanCentral SAST client is started under a Python virtual environment or if -python-virtual- env is specified.